 - On Avatar The Last Airbender, Toph's friends (especially Sokka) have a tendency to forget that she's blind.
 This tends to lead to many of Toph's great one-liners.

 Sokka: It's so dark in here, I can't see a thing!

 - Subverted in the finale when Sokka, Toph and Suki take over a Fire Nation airship:

-Toph: Oh, sure, ask the blind girl to pilot the airship.
+Toph: That's a great idea; let the blind girl steer the giant airship.